Loading Unit Test Cases Dynamically in a Notebook

 Details

-In the spirit of enabling flexible test discovery, this snippet takes advantage of reflection to dynamically load all test cases in the current notebook module.
+In the spirit of enabling flexible test discovery, this snippet takes advantage of reflection to dynamically load all test cases in the users ipython notebook namespace.
 Let’s dive into the finer details:

 1. TestSuite Setup: We initialize an empty TestSuite to collect individual test cases.

-2. Current Module Context: Accessing sys.modules[__name__] grants a reference to the currently running module, a key tool for reflection.
+2. Current Namespace Context: Accessing get_ipython().user_ns grants a reference to the current namespace, a key tool for reflection.

 3. Reflection and Filtering: